emmanuelgonz/emmanuelgonz.github.io/_posts/2021-09-20-terminal-git-irods.md

 wsl --set-default-version 2
 ```
 6. Open the [Windows Store](https://aka.ms/wslstore) and download Ubuntu.
 7. Open the newly installed Ubuntu app, and you should now see a Linux terminal on your screen!

----
-**Note**:
-  The first time you open the Ubuntu app, you will be asked to create a username and password.
+You will be asked to create a username and password.

----

 # GitHub
 ## Account Set Up